 Since buying that Nano (aka -“The Gateway Jacket“) I’ve bought numerous other Patagonia items including a knee-length coat (the surprisingly stylish Kai Lee Parker in a navy blue), two Better Sweaters (jacket and swing jacket) the a lightweight fleece pullover, and the 3/4 sleeve version of the Glorya, a UPF 40 shirt (shown in the photo above, and great for wearing while riding bikes out in the strong Colorado sunshine).
 I love how lightweight and protective each of these items is to wear.
 Their clothing is often pretty expensive (most of my stuff was bought on sale), however, it is really well-made and I really like how they support the fair trade and sustainable clothing conversation.

-La Canadienne suede booties sz 6.5 (sold out, similar), Patagonia nano puff jacket xs (on sale $139), Madewell beanie (sold out), Patagonia fleece xs (6 colors), Ann Taylor modern slim jeans sz 00p (old, similar), J.Crew orange belt (old)
+La Canadienne suede booties sz 6.5 (sold out, similar), Patagonia nano puff jacket xs (on sale $139), Madewell beanie (old), Patagonia fleece xs (6 colors), Ann Taylor modern slim jeans sz 00p (old), J.Crew orange belt (old)

 On a Friday afternoon last month, towards the end of class my barre class teacher oh-so-casually mentioned that Paper Bird, the local indie band she was playing during cool down, would be performing for free that evening at a free party on 15th Street to celebrate the new Patagonia store redesign.